Here’s What We Can Learn From The Best CEO Videos

-To be a great CEO at the helm of a company that is considered a “best place to work” requires leadership skills that inspire employees at all levels.
-Making others feel included and important within the organization is key, as is superb communication.
+To be a great CEO at the helm of a company that is considered a “best place to work” requires leadership skills that inspire people at all levels.
+Making employees feel included and important within the organization is key for great CEO leadership, as is superb communication.
 It turns out that some of the most successful and inspiring CEOs have used their personal adversity and hardships to become better communicators, and, understandably, strive to put more of an emphasis on inclusivity in the workplace.
 Overcoming adversity often creates a sense of heightened empathy, understanding of vulnerability, and a desire to connect with people in a meaningful way.
 It helps people discover who they really are.
 This humility and focus on connection are the same qualities needed to be a great on-camera leader.
-If the authenticity and connection is not there, the audience can feel it.
+If the authenticity and connection is not there, the audience of your company’s video content can feel it.
 The camera unveils truth at 24 frames-per-second.

 Below are some examples of CEOs who have overcome adversity and the ways in which they embody empathy and vulnerability.
 It’s no coincidence that these same individuals exhibit excellent leadership skills on-camera.
 Here’s what we can learn from them: